RaspberryPiFoundation/webdev-curriculum/nb_NO/lesson4/lesson4.md

 ```HTML
 <p>Har du sett Felix? <em>Vennligst</em> kontakt eieren hans</p>
 ```

-The ‘Please’ will have the style of the `<p>` element with the style of the `<em>` element added on.
-This is why the stylesheets are called __cascading__ - the styles cascade from elements into all the ones inside them.

 Ordet 'Vennligst' vil arve stilen på `<p>` element med stilen på `<em>` element lagt på.
 Dette er grunnen til at stilene kalles __cascading__ - stilene kaskader fra elementer inn til alle de stilene som er inni dem.
 Vær forsiktig, men fordi noen stiler ikke er *arvet* .
 Vi vil finne ut om disse senere.